apache/beam/website/www/site/content/en/documentation/dsls/sql/extensions/create-external-table.md

     *   An Avro schema is automatically generated from the specified field types.
 It is used to parse incoming messages and to format outgoing messages.
+*   JSON Objects
+    *   Beam attempts to parse JSON to match the schema.

 ### Schema

-Only simple types are supported.
+For CSV only simple types are supported.

 ## MongoDB